rykerwilliams/teamserio.us/_posts/2024-10-12-Middle-School-Thanksgiving-TSO-Superscript-Lakewood .md

 *THE Katie Flyer*
 ![Katie's Canva Flyer](../assets/images/2024/10/12/Katie_Flyer.png){: width="80%"}

+## Metagame

+There was a diverse field of decks chosen for battle this day.

+- Dream Halls
+- Burn
+- Sligh
+- Mono Black Sui
+- Dragon
+- 5c Negator Zoo
+- UG Survival Madness
+- Dragonstorm

 ## Prizes

 Eric put together some killer prizes, not just for the winner, but also for last place and most creative.